Services for people with sensory impairment

 - providing access to specialist social groups

-- working in partnership with NHS low vision services and ophthalmology
+- NHS low vision services and ophthalmology services

 - accessing information in alternative formats